 Pulled pork tacos are definitely one of our top five favourite meals.
-The recipe is very low-fuss because it practically cooks itself, and you can mix and match any sides you like to make it a different dinner (or lunch!) every single time.
-No leftover boredom (it’s a thing apparently) in this house!
-We always have it with a sauerkraut and other toppings of choice on the day but the sky’s the limit so get creative <3 ….try a pesto, guacamole, fermented pickles, homemade chutney… anything at all that suits your allergies or intolerances.
+The recipe is very low-fuss, and you can mix and match any sides you like to make it a different dinner (or lunch!) every single time.

-I tend to make a very big piece of pork whenever I’m cooking this recipe because it can be used in so many other meals.
-It’s definitely great to throw into salads for work or uni lunches, can be added to breakfasts and it’s also just great for snacks.
-A little bit of pulled pork and some sauerkraut or kimchi at that three o’clock slump is fab!
+I tend to cook quite a large piece of pork whenever I’m cooking this recipe because it can be used in so many other meals.
+It’s great to throw into Buddha bowls for lunches and can be added to breakfast omelettes too.

-- 2 – 3 cups homemade chicken stock
+2 – 3 cups good quality chicken stock (with no nasties)

 - Preheat oven to 170 degrees Celsius